-Half Board may or may not include your scuba activities, as this varies, depending the yacht.
-The same applies to the local government taxes, or departure fees.
+Half Board may or may not include your scuba activities, as this varies, depending on the yacht selected.
+The same applies to local government taxes, cruising permits and departure fees.
 Airport transfers are seldom included in the charter rates.

-Caribbean Terms is referring to charter yachts sailing down the island chain, south of St Martin, may have additional charges for local taxes, bar and beverages.
+Caribbean Terms is referring to charter yachts sailing down the island chain, south of St Martin, may have additional charges for local taxes, cruising permits, bar and beverages.